alicebob/bakelite/README.md

 # status

-Not ready for production.
-It can write files and SQLite is happy with those files, but it's still early code.
+Not used in production yet.
+It can write files and SQLite is happy with those files.

 Main todos:
-  - row encoding (we only deal with ints and strings)
+  - support more Go datatypes, such as int32 and bool.
   - hasn't seen a profiler.
-Got to make it work correctly first
-  - this keeps everything in memory multiple times (and doesn't care about allocations)
-  - store as file.
-SQLite files can never be pure streaming, since we need to write some stuff at the beginning of the file once we have all the data, but a temp file would work, and then there are no memory restrictions anymore.
-  - check if "1.4.
-The Lock-Byte Page" is relevant

 What this library won't do:
   - add indexes. (but every row gets an internal "row id", which we could